life0fun/R-Notes/Notes.md

   68% population within mean+- 1 sd, confidence level 68%
   95% population within mean+- 2 sd, confidence level 95%.
   SE = 2*sigma.

+  CLT say we probably can infer population from sample.
+Probability is Confidence level.

+  so we draw the sample, got x-bar, sample mean,  s, sample standard deviation.
+  Population u and sigma can be inferred thru z-test(sample size > 30) or t-test.

+    Z = (x-bar - u) / sample-stdv / sqrt(n)

+    z is in (−1, 1) with probability approximately 0.68
+    z is in (−2, 2) with probability approximately 0.95

+  so, if you relax z to 2, you higly probably(95%) guessed u value by assert it must be within a range. however the range could be coarse.

   Ex: U.S ppl life mean 68, sd(sigma) is 5. so 95% ppl live from 58-78.